Efficient Data Representation by Selecting Prototypes with Importance Weights: Prototype Selection Framework

 \section{Prototype Selection Framework}

-In this section we first describe two greedy algorithms ProtoGreedy and the faster ProtoDash.
-ProtoGreedy is algorithmically similar to L2C described in \cite{Kim16} as both the methods greedily select the next element that maximizes the increment of the set function.
-However, ProtoGreedy additionally learns (unequal) weights for each of the selected prototypes which is not the case for L2C.
-Our main contribution with respect to ProtoGreedy is in showing that the set function is weakly submodular with the non-negativity constraints on the weights based on revisiting concepts such as weak submodularity, restricted strong concavity (RSC) and restricted smoothness (RSM).
-We then prove that $f(L)$ is monotonic followed by bounding its submodularity ratio $\gamma$ away from zero, which implies that it is weakly submodular.
-Having established that, the approximation guarantee of $\left(1-e^{-\gamma}\right)$ for ProtoGreedy can be obtained using the results from \cite{weaksub}.
-However, the guarantees for ProtoDash do not directly follow and we explicitly prove an approximation guarantee of $\left(1-e^{-\frac{3c}{4C}\gamma}\right)$, where $c$ and $C$ are the RSC and RSM parameters respectively.
+Algorithm~\ref{protogreedy} describes the steps involved in \emph{ProtoGreedy}.
+It is algorithmically similar to L2C described in \cite{Kim16} where both the methods greedily select the next element that maximizes the increment of the scoring function.
+Given the current set $L$, ProtoGreedy selects that element $j_0$ that produces the greatest increase in objective value $f(.)$, i.e. $j_0= \argmax_{j \notin L} f(L \cup j)-f(L)$.
+The key difference w.r.t.
+L2C is that ProtoGreedy additionally determines the (unequal) non-negative weights $\bzetaLjnot$ for each of the selected prototypes whereas in L2C the weights are \emph{set} to equal to $1/|L \cup {j_0}|$.
+Our main contribution w.r.t.
+ProtoGreedy is in showing that the set function is weakly submodular even with the additional non-negativity constraints on the weights based on revisiting concepts such as weak submodularity, restricted strong concavity (RSC) and restricted smoothness (RSM).
+We establish this property by proving that $f(.)$ is monotonic and its submodularity ratio $\gamma$ is bounded away from zero; implying that it is weakly submodular.
+The approximation guarantee of $\left(1-e^{-\gamma}\right)$ for ProtoGreedy then follows using the results from \cite{weaksub}.